 Usually when we think of travel accommodation, what comes to mind is hotels.
 While this is a cool option, there are equally more affordable options for those with a slimmer budget.
 Try these:

 Check out my guide on How to Survive Your Airbnb Stay

-Alternatively, you can opt for solo vacation packages which have all your essentials catered to in a single package at a subsidized price.
+Alternatively, you can opt for solo vacation packages that have all your essentials catered to in a single package at a subsidized price.
 Save some money with less stress, easy peasy.
 Find them here:

 5. Restaurant reservations

-If you’re big on luxury or you have a unique preference, then you might want to have this settled before you get to your destination.
+If you’re big on luxury or you have unique preferences, then you might want to have this settled before you get to your destination.
 Otherwise, you can just dine with the locals and get accustomed to their way of life.
 Finding the right restaurant shouldn’t be a problem using these:

 6. Pack your bags

-By now, you know where you want to go and you’ve made all necessary reservations.
+By now, you know where you want to go and you’ve made all the necessary reservations.
 Next up is to jump right into backpacking.
 You don’t want to forget something that will end up making your trip a disaster.
 Ensure that all the documents required are complete.
 Also, pack outfits that suit your pre-planned activities such as hiking boots, swimwear, etc. It’s best to work with a checklist.
 The resources below will be helpful: